ucsd-ml-arts/ml-art-final2-iamflying/README.md

 It can also be seen as a revisit of both Project 3 - Generative Audio and Project 4 - Generative Visual.
 The style transfer and generative audio will be conducted by GAN and DeepVoice3 & ChatterBot model respectively.

 ## Project Report
-It is uploaded in this repo.
+It is uploaded to this repo.

 ## Model/Data